-Both Double Degrees offer students the opportunity to spend their first year at Florence University and their second year at the partner university where they write their master thesis which is recognized by both universities.
+It offers students of the curriculum in Development Economics the opportunity to spend their first year at Florence University and their second year at the University of Göttingen where they write their master thesis which is recognized by both universities.
 At the end of the Double Degree Program, students earn two degrees, one from each university.